esnet/gdg/documentation/content/docs/examples.md

 You need to adjust three parts in the configuration in order to function:
 - Grafana URL: This is just a URL where your Grafana is available.
 - API Key OR Username / Passoword for Admin user.
 See [authentication](configuration.md) section if you need more information.
 - Downloaded Folders: The `watched` field defines folders which will be considered for manipulation.
 You can see these folders in your Grafana Web UI, under Dashboards > Management.
 From there, you can simply define the folders you want to be downloaded in the `watched` list.
-The dashboards are downloaded as JSON files in the `$DASHBOARDS_OUTPUT/dashboards/$GRAFANA_FOLDER_NAME` directory.
-Where `$DASHBOARDS_OUTPUT` is the path defined in the `dashbourd_output` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder from which the dashboards were downloaded
+The dashboards are downloaded as JSON files in the `$OUTPUT_PATH/dashboards/$GRAFANA_FOLDER_NAME` directory.
+Where `$OUTPUT_PATH` is the path defined in the `dashbourd_output` configuration property and `$GRAFANA_FOLDER_NAME` the name of the folder from which the dashboards were downloaded

 After you are done, and you can execute `./bin/gdg dash list` successfully, eg.:
 ```